lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Required:

 - `expression` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--composite_alert--alert--expression))
 - `name` (String) Identifier for this sub-alert.
-Must be a single uppercase letter  (examples: A, B, C)
+Must be a single uppercase letter (examples: "A", "B", "C")
 - `query` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--composite_alert--alert--query))

 Optional: